 The Belles’ Toll; On The FA’s ‘Relegation’ of the Doncaster Belles

 Everyone knows the Belles.
-Whilst the town’s other football stars, like Keegan and Graham Rix, went beyond the borough to achieve success the Belles have done it all right here.
-Only two footballers to have plyed their trade in the town have been inducted into the Football Association Hall of Fame; Walker is one, the other is her long time team-mate Gillian Coulthard.
-Until this year Coulthard held the record for England caps, having won 119 of them whilst scoring a goal for every fourth one.
+Whilst the town’s other footballing household names, players like Keegan and Graham Rix, may have gone beyond the borough to achieve success the Belles have done it all right here.
+Only two footballers to have plied their trade in Doncaster have been inducted into the Football Association Hall of Fame; Walker is one, the other is her long time team-mate Gillian Coulthard.
+Until this year Coulthard held the record for England caps; she won 119 of them and scored a goal for every fourth one.
 Between them they spent 44 seasons at the Belles; longevity and loyalty which reflects the pride and togetherness ingrained in the club.
-As Walker herself once said; “The big difference between Doncaster Belles and the other successful clubs is that players don’t leave Doncaster Belles… there is a feeling here that we are representing the north.”
+As Walker herself once said; “There is a feeling here that we are representing the north… The big difference between Doncaster Belles and the other successful clubs is that players don’t leave Doncaster Belles.”

 It wasn’t just the League in which the Belles found success.
 In 1983 they lifted the FA Women’s Cup, and would reach the final again in ten of the next eleven seasons.
-The Belles won the trophy six times in that period, their sixth coming in 1994 when a goal from Karen Walker despatched Knowsley United at Glanford Park.
+The Belles won the trophy six times in that period, their sixth coming in 1994 when a goal from Karen Walker dispatched Knowsley United at Glanford Park.

-A tweet from Belles England under 19s star Jess Sigsworth summed up the mood of the players; “Can’t put into words how upset I am.
+A tweet from Belles’ England under 19s star Jess Sigsworth summed up the mood of the players; “Can’t put into words how upset I am.
 Feel like all this hard work is just for nothing!”
 In an interview with the BBC Belles manager John Buckley went further, proclaiming it “the most farcical thing I’ve ever heard.”
 Buckley continued; “Not many things knock the stuffing out of me, but this has… I just don’t understand the timing.
 It’s demotivating for the players.”
 When he spoke with the Doncaster Free Press Buckley pulled even fewer punches; “The timing of the FA’s decision is embarrassing.
 It’s completely unprofessional… I’m gobsmacked.
 The timing is just sickening, I’ve struggled to come to terms with it but we made sure we got all the players and staff together to discuss what to do next.
 The players have been psychologically battered by the news.
 My players are complete professionals and will still battle to the end, it’s just devastating for them and I’m pretty sure this decision has just come down to money.”